-Heroin is one of the best-known illegal opioid.
+Heroin is one of the best-known illegal opioids.
 There are many other drugs in this category, and many of them are prescription painkillers with legitimate medical uses under some circumstances.
 These include substances such as hydrocodone, oxycodone, and fentanyl.
-In 2015, opioids in general, were responsible for approximately 10.8 deaths per 100,000 population in New York.
+In 2015, opioids, in general, were responsible for approximately 10.8 deaths per 100,000 population in New York.

 Between 2010 and 2015, the death rate due to opioids doubled here in New York.

 Opioid use and abuse is a serious problem, and the State of New York takes it very seriously.
 If you have been arrested for an opioid-related charge, the State is going to do all it can to put you away for a long time.
 Talk to an experienced attorney to put together a plan for defending yourself.

 Under New York law, opioid-related offenses fall under the general umbrella of controlled substance law.
 Here are the charges most commonly associated with opioids:

 Criminal Possession of a Controlled Substance: The severity of possession charges can vary widely, depending on the nature and amount of the subject in question.
 A trace amount of an opioid substance in a hypodermic syringe will fetch a charge of criminal possession in the fifth degree—a class A misdemeanor with a maximum sentence of one year.
 At the other extreme, possession of eight ounces or more of opiates is criminal possession in the first degree, a class A-I felony potentially leading to life in prison.